ava-labs/avalanche-docs/docs/apis/avalanchego/cortina-migration.md

 upgrade has occurred.

 ## Vertex -> Block Indexing

 Before Cortina, indexing the X-Chain required polling the */ext/index/X/vtx* endpoint to fetch new vertices.
 During the Cortina activation, a “stop vertex” will be produced using a new codec version that will contain no transactions.
 This new vertex type will be the same format as previous vertices.
-To ensure historical data can still be accessed in Cortina, the */ext/index/X/vtx* will remain accessible eventhough it will no longer be populated with chain data.
+To ensure historical data can still be accessed in Cortina, the */ext/index/X/vtx* will remain accessible even though it will no longer be populated with chain data.

 After Cortina activation, you will need to migrate to using the new *ext/index/X/block* endpoint